kunalnagarco/imdb-scraper/README.md

 # @kunalnagarco/imdb-scraper

-This package is an attempt at creating the most complete IMDb API
+This package is an attempt at creating the most complete IMDb API.

 ## IMPORTANT: